carbon-language/carbon-lang/docs/project/design_style_guide.md

 [style conventions](/CONTRIBUTING.html#google-docs-and-markdown) for Carbon documentation.

-## Formatting
+## Linking

--   Links to issues and proposals should use the text `#nnnn`, where `nnnn` is the issue number, and should link to the issue or pull request on GitHub, not to the P-numbered proposal document in /docs/proposals.
+-   Links to issues and to complete proposals should use the text `#nnnn`, where `nnnn` is the issue number, and should link to the issue or pull request on GitHub.
+-   Links to specific sections of a proposal should instead link to `/docs/proposals/pNNNN.md#anchor`.

 ## Document structure